WHAT ARE THE CRUCIAL DUTIES OF CONDO BOARD MEMBERS?

 Working with the future in mind is the second-best way to ensure you’re making the right decisions for your community – second only to consulting with expert condominium lawyers.

 Nothing beats getting right to the source of the information.
-The above duties, while crucial, barely scratch the surface of all the responsibilities COA board members have to their communities.
+The above duties of condo board members, while crucial, barely scratch the surface of all the condo board responsibilities have to their communities.
 When in doubt, consult with a condominium lawyer to be sure you are equipped with all the knowledge and tools needed to make a successful, positive impact during your time on the board.

 At NowackHoward, we’re proud to counsel HOA and COA board members alike.
 Don’t wait until you’re facing legal trouble to speak with a condominium lawyer.
 Understand everything you need to know in the upfront to avoid friction and possible pitfalls later on.
 Questions?
 Give us a call at (770) 863-8900 or visit us online to schedule your consultation with Georgia’s best condominium lawyers.